 If you wanted to buy a cryptocurrency on stop, then you could set this type of order.
 Your order would be executed upon the price of the coin or token reaching your desired price.
 Then you can purchase using a market order.
 This might be useful if you were waiting for a certain amount of upward momentum before making a purchase.

-If your stop order has not yet executed then you can cancel it just like any other order.
-If your stop order has already triggered and the sale has occurred then there is no going back.
+If your stop order has not been executed yet then you can cancel it just like any other order.
+If your stop order has already triggered and the sale took place then there is nothing you can do.
 You’d need to quickly buy crypto back at a market price and hope for the best in this scenario.

 If you wanted to do this then you would normally set a level of loss which was acceptable to you should things head south.
 Many people choose 10% as their stop loss, but you should choose whatever you’re willing to lose.
 That caps your loss for a bad trade at 10% rather than a higher and more catastrophic number.